li-xin-yi/lctemplates/docs/source/segtree.md

 When initialize the segment tree with an known array, we can use `self.build(1,0,n-1,arr)`.
 Note that we always start a tree rooted at node `1` because it gives the correct indexes of child nodes using the formula above (instead `0` can't).

-### Update
+### Update (Single Element)

-To update the value of a single element in the array, we first need to find all intervals that contains that element, which must be a path from the root node to a leaf.
+To update the value of a **single** element in the array, we first need to find all intervals that contains that element, which must be a path from the root node to a leaf.

 ```py
     def update(self, root:int, l:int, r:int, idx:int, val:int) -> None: